 Keep Your Blood Sugar Stable

 Blood sugar balance is essential, but keeping blood sugar stable is harder than it sounds.
 Most people only worry about the dangers of high blood sugar because this can cause diabetes, but low blood sugar can be just as harmful.
 This is because your brain absolutely must maintain a constant blood sugar supply for it to function.
 If you don’t have enough sugar in your brain, then your body goes into survival mode to preserve brain function and a backup process called gluconeogenesis takes over.
-When you are in gluconeogenesis, healthy muscle tissue breaks down to release amino acids.
+Gluconeogenesis is when healthy muscle tissue breaks down to release amino acids.
 These acids are then converted in the liver to glucose that your brain can use.

 Take in Adequate Micronutrients

 Your thyroid needs sufficient micronutrients to produce the hormones you need.
 If you don’t have these essential elements, your body will be forced to make the unpleasant choice of using those elements for other vital processes or producing these hormones.
 If you don’t produce enough, your metabolism, body temperature regulation, growth, and development will suffer.
 Supplements can help, but the best way to get these nutrients is with a healthy essential thyroid diet.
 Here are some of the most important nutrients you need for your thyroid and the foods that can boost your intake:

 Selenium: Brazil nuts, grass-fed beef, halibut, turkey and chicken.
 Brazil nuts have the highest benefit, containing 544 micrograms in just 6 to 8 nuts.
 That’s more than 100% of your daily need.
 This is just a small handful of nuts and can be part of your daily eating habits.